sraj2794/GitHub-Explorer-iOS-App/README.md

 Repository List: The app fetches a list of popular repositories for the entered programming language from the GitHub API and presents it to the user.
 Users can sort repositories based on stars, forks, help-wanted-issues, or recent updates.
 Repository Details: Tapping on a repository in the list displays a detailed screen with information about the repository, including top contributors, top issues, and top comments.
 Unlimited Repository Display: The number of repositories users can see is not limited.
-Design Pattern: The app follows the MVVM/VIPER design pattern for better organization and scalability.
+Design Pattern: The app follows the MVVM design pattern for better organization and scalability.
 # Non-functional Requirements
 Compatibility: The app is optimized for iOS 13.0+ Xcode 13.0+ Swift 5.0+.
 Data Source: Data is fetched from the GitHub API to ensure accuracy and up-to-date information.